2013 Mainok raids

-Between October 25 and 26, 2013, clashes broke out between Nigerian forces and Boko Haram militants in the forest near Mainok, Borno State, Nigeria.
+Between 25 and 26 October 2013, clashes broke out between Nigerian forces and Boko Haram militants in the forest near Mainok, Borno State, Nigeria.
 At least 95 militants were killed in the clashes, compared to two Nigerian soldiers being injured.

 Background

 Boko Haram emerged in 2009 as a jihadist social and political movement in a failed rebellion in northeast Nigeria.
 Throughout the following years, Abubakar Shekau unified militant Islamist groups in the region and continued to foment the rebellion against the Nigerian government, conducting terrorist attacks and bombings in cities and communities across the region.
 Boko Haram often has its camps and bases in forested areas across rural Borno and Yobe States, which the Nigerian government raided several times throughout the year.
 These raids, notably at Alagarno and the Kasiya Forest, killed many militants.
 The town of Benisheik had been attacked by Boko Haram militants just over a month prior, killing over 100 civilians.